signalfx/signalfx-agent/docs/pguidance/agent-install-config-mgmt.md

 Before you use Puppet to install the Agent, update your Puppet manifest with the class `signalfx_agent` and these
 parameters:
 * `$config`: The Smart Agent configuration.
-In this parameter, replace `<org_token>` and `<realm>` with the org token and realm values you obtained previously.
+In this parameter, replace `<org_token>` and `<realm>` with the org token and realm values you obtained previously (see [Prerequisites](#prerequisites)).
 All other properties are optional.
 For example, this parameter represents a basic configuration that monitors host-level
 components:

 ```